 The Glorious Heresies by Lisa McInerney

 The Glorious Heresies was my choice to represent Ireland at the ‘EU still 28’ reading project.
 It has been on my wish list for quite some time, since long before I decided to read one book from each of the EU member states.
-I’m not totally sure anymore what it is about, though.
-I just know that involves a kid and a gang.
+I’m not totally sure what it is about anymore, though.
+I just know that it involves a kid and a gang.

 The Thing Around Your Neck by Chimamanda Ngozi Adichie

 I have been meaning to read something by Chimamanda Ngozi Adichie for a while.
 When I saw this collection of short stories on discount, I couldn’t resist it.
 It features twelve stories about what connects men and women, parents and children, but also Nigeria and the United States.